 Pipeline progression (close rate)

-Close rate is the average sales cycle, or in other words, the average length of time it takes to close a deal.
+The close rate is the average sales cycle, or in other words, the average length of time it takes to close a deal.
 This marketing metric measures how efficiently a sales professional or sales team performs to close deals compared to the number of proposals.

 Inbound marketing has become a central part of acquiring customers.
 Measuring website conversion metrics through platforms like Google Analytics can help you better understand digital marketing performance.
 When users arrive at your website, the ultimate goal is to get them to convert online.
-Here is a brief list of metrics that measure conversions:
+Here is a brief list of key marketing metrics that measure conversions:

 - Conversion rate